NEWSMAKER-Canada's Layton led NDP to strongest performance ever

 But the campaign clearly took its toll on Layton, who said on July 25 that he was stepping down to fight a second kind of cancer.
 It was the last time he was seen in public.

-During a long career in politics -- he was on Toronto city council for two decades before entering federal politics -- Layton won a reputation as someone prepared to do business even with those who stood at the opposite end of the political spectrum.
+During a long career in politics Layton won a reputation as someone prepared to do business even with those who stand at the opposite end from him on the political spectrum.

-In 2005, he famously wrung C$4.6 billion ($4.7 billion) in social spending from then-Prime Minister Paul Martin in return for support for the Liberal government's budget.
+In 2005, he famously wrung C$4.6 billion ($4.7 billion) in social spending from Liberal Prime Minister Paul Martin in return for support for the Liberal budget.

 In 2009 he helped Conservative Prime Minister Stephen Harper defeat a Liberal no-confidence motion in return for $1 billion in additional funding for Employment Insurance.

-He came close to becoming a cabinet minister in December 2008 when he agreed to a deal with the Liberals and the separatist Bloc Quebecois that would have toppled the minority Harper government and installed a Liberal-NDP coalition.
+He came close to becoming a cabinet minister in December 2008 when he agreed to a deal with the Liberals and the separatist Bloc Quebecois that would have toppled the Harper government and install a Liberal-NDP coalition government.

 The deal fell through when the governing Conservatives suspended Parliament, and managed to stay in power.

 Layton entered politics as a city councilor in Toronto, where he was on the left wing of the council of Canada's largest city.
-He has a PhD in political science and taught at Ryerson University.
+He has a PhD in political science and has taught in Canadian universities.

 He long advocated eliminating corporate tax cuts and boosting social spending, and differed from the Liberals and Conservatives in opposing Canada's engagement in Afghanistan.